-does not mean that you've run out of disk space; it means that your kernel's limit on the number of System V semaphores is smaller than the number PostgreSQL wants to create.
-As above, you may be able to work around the problem by starting the postmaster with a reduced number of backend processes (-N switch), but you'll eventually want to increase the kernel limit.
+does not mean you've run out of disk space.
+It means your kernel's limit on the number of System V semaphores is smaller than the number PostgreSQL wants to create.
+As above, you may be able to work around the problem by starting the postmaster with a reduced number of allowed connections (-N switch), but you'll eventually want to increase the kernel limit.

-If you get an "illegal system call" error, then it is likely that shared memory or semaphores are not supported at all in your kernel.
-In that case your only option is to re-configure the kernel to turn on these features.
+If you get an "illegal system call" error, it is likely that shared memory or semaphores are not supported in your kernel at all.
+In that case your only option is to reconfigure the kernel to enable these features.